Collins030/Tomato-disease-detection-app/README.md

 Integration with cloud storage for model hosting and scalability.
 Support for additional crops and diseases.
 Deployment of the app for public use.
+Feel free to contribute by raising issues or submitting pull requests!